 Testicular torsion is the sudden twisting of the spermatic cord within the scrotum.
-It most commonly affects children and young men.
-Because of the risk of ischemia and possible infarction of the testicle, it is considered a urological emergency.
+It most commonly affects neonates and young men.
+Because of the risk of ischemia and possible infarction of the testis, it is considered a urological emergency.
 Testicular torsion is characterized by sudden-onset unilateral testicular pain, which may radiate to the lower abdomen, with nausea and vomiting.
-Clinical findings include a high-riding testicle with an absent cremasteric reflex.
-The diagnosis is confirmed on ultrasound.
-Testicular torsion (including suspected cases) requires prompt surgical correction within six hours of symptom onset to prevent complications.
-Important differential diagnoses include orchitis and epididymitis, and should be ruled out before initiating treatment.
+Clinical findings include a high-riding testis with an absent cremasteric reflex.
+Imaging with duplex ultrasound of the scrotum may be required if the clinical diagnosis is in doubt.
+If testicular torsion is suspected, prompt surgical exploration within six hours of symptom onset is essential to salvage the testis.
+Important differential diagnoses, e.g., orchitis and epididymitis, should be ruled out before initiating treatment.

 Epidemiological data refers to the US, unless otherwise specified.

-- Testicular torsion involves a sudden twisting of the spermatic cord associated with a poorly secured testicle.
+- Testicular torsion is a sudden twisting of the spermatic cord (and vascular pedicle) associated with a poorly secured testis.

-Abrupt onset testicular pain and/or pain in the lower abdomen
+- Abrupt onset of severe testicular pain and/or pain in the lower abdomen

-- Typically swollen and tender testicle and/or lower abdominal tenderness
+- Typically swollen and tender testis and/or lower abdominal tenderness

 - Nausea and vomiting

 - Absent cremasteric reflex